SahbiChaibi/Interactive-interface-for-spatio-temporal-mapping-of-HFOs/README.md

 # Launch HFOsMap
 You can start the project by running the Main.m file in the root directory.
 This loads the GUI settings.
+## Data availability
+The intracranial EEG dataset used in this study for experiment test is exclusively restricted to the Montreal Neurological Institute and Hospital (Canada) to protect patients’ privacy and confidentiality.